Batch Feature Set

 This example:

-• Fetches data from snowflake_users_table source.
+• Ingests data from the snowflake_users_table source.

 • Creates a transformed feature vector with the fields: user_id, registration_country, registration_device

-Adding metadata
+Adding Metadata

 An optional decorator for defining feature set metadata information of: